aamirmailbox7-commits/SQL-Project-Brazilian-E-Commerce-Public-Dataset/README.md

 ---

 ## 📊 1.
-Financial Performance (The North Star)
+Total Platform Revenue

-Understanding the platform's scale by calculating the total revenue generated.
+Calculating the "North Star" metric to understand the total financial scale of the marketplace.

 ```sql
 SELECT to_char(sum(payment_value) / 1000000.0, 'FM999,999.00')